cas-bioinf/rboAnalyzer/readme.md

   If everything was installed with conda to same environment, this will be resolved automatically.
   If not, you must add path to `RNAstructure/data_tables` to config.txt (see docs/config_how_to.md).
 -->

+### BLAST databases

+#### BLAST on NCBI web

+If you used the BLAST using the NCBI web service against one of preformatted databased, you can download the whole database or use a `genomes_from_blast` script for download.

+1. downloading whole database (~50GB)
+The latest databases are provided here [NCBI LATEST](ftp://ftp.ncbi.nih.gov/blast/db/cloud/LATEST).
+Note that databases included in the BLAST database releases are not the latest ones.
+This code snippet can be used to obtain and update the database:
+    ```shell
+    # cd to directory to which you want to download the database

+    # for the "nt" database
+    wget -N ftp://ftp.ncbi.nih.gov/blast/db/cloud/LATEST/nt*

+    # for other databases provided by NCBI (insert database name without square brackets)
+    wget -N ftp://ftp.ncbi.nih.gov/blast/db/cloud/LATEST/[database name]*
+    ```

+2. downloading only relevant sequences
+  If you do not wish to download whole blastdb you may use prepared script `genomes_from_blast`, which downloads only the needed sequences (those in the BLAST output) and build the blastdb from them.
+  This command will download all needed genomes and create blast database for you.
+    ```shell
+    # The `YOUR_EMAIL` is needed so the NCBI would contact you in case of missuse of their resources.

+    genomes_from_blast -e YOUR_EMAIL -in BLAST_OUT_FILE -o FASTA_FILE_OUT
+    ```

+#### Custom BLAST database
+If custom database was used for the BLAST search you need to ensure multiple things for the rboAnalyzer to find the sequences correctly.
+1. custom database is nucleotide and it was created with `-parse_seqids` (this makes sequences retrievable by their ids).
+2. provide regular expression capturing the sequence ids.
+By default the rboAnalyzer captures the Accession.Version as documented [here](https://www.ncbi.nlm.nih.gov/Sequin/acc.html).

 ## Notes
 This is Beta version.
 Especially the default parameters for prediction can change.